cherti/remarkable-cli-tooling/README.md

 	optional arguments:
-	  -h, --help            show this help message and exit --dry-run             Don't actually copy files, just show what would be copied -o <folder>, --output <folder>
+	  -h, --help            show this help message and exit --dry-run             Don't actually copy files, just show what would be copied (currently push only) -o <folder>, --output <folder>
 							Destination for copied files, either on or off device -s, --skip-existing-files
-							Don't copy additional versions of existing files --overwrite           Overwrite existing files with a new version (potentially destructive) --overwrite_doc_only  Overwrite the underlying file only, keep notes and such (potentially destructive) -r <IP or hostname>, --remote-address <IP or hostname>
+							Don't copy additional versions of existing files --overwrite           Overwrite existing files with a new version (potentially destructive) --overwrite_doc_only  Overwrite the underlying file only, keep notes and such (potentially destructive) -e EXCLUDE_PATTERNS [EXCLUDE_PATTERNS ...], --exclude EXCLUDE_PATTERNS [EXCLUDE_PATTERNS ...] exclude a pattern from transfer (must be Python-regex) -r <IP or hostname>, --remote-address <IP or hostname>
 							remote address of the reMarkable
 	  --transfer-dir <directory name>
 							custom directory to render files to-be-upload
 	  --debug               Render documents, but don't copy to remarkable.

 If you want to test this script without the risk of messing up your documents, you can make a backup of the folder `~/.local/share/remarkable/xochitl` on the remarkable to restore if anything goes wrong.